rabbitmq/rabbitmq-stream-go-client/README.md

 ```

 The function `DeclareStream` doesn't return errors if a stream is already defined with the same parameters.
+Note that it returns the precondition failed when it doesn't have the same parameters
 Use `StreamExists` to check if a stream exists.